Puli Six Beauties Part 1: Big Mt. Soucheng, Mt. Guandao, Old Mt. Wujeyue, and Mt. Hengping

 The Nightmare of Swimming in the Bamboo Woods

 After enjoying the spectacular mountain views, we continued to hike.
 The trail terrain became rough.
-We reached a junction and turned left.
+We reached a junction and took the left one.
 It took a few minutes to get to a small peak, Mt.
 Guandao West Peak, and we got back to the junction and headed to Mt.
 Guandao.

 We humans were not the only ones who walked on this ridge.
 There were some unknown animal poos here.